Tanulmanan/bot/README.md

 # Nike Buy Bot (UK edition)

-This is will nike shoes from the UK website.
+This is will nike shoes from the UK SNKRS website.

 # Getting Started